Why eco?

 ELI then began a beneficial relationship with Green Globe 21 (2001 – 2010) with the aim of quantifying the “Six Pillar” system to obtain an international Eco-certification entailing four years of benchmarking (2002 – 2006) of the Udayana Kingfisher Ecolodge.
 In 2006 we obtained this certification and were the first small hotel in Indonesia to achieve Green Globe Certified status.

-We have our own Eco Standards System
+our own Eco Standards System

 ELI has now made a very tough company ecological standard of measurements based on 57 measurements of many aspects the Six Pillars.
 There is a possible score of 30,000 points including new sections for solar power, using reverse osmosis to clean dirty water for immediate use and a new Carbon footprint measurement developed by a team from the Governments of Sweden and Indonesia at our Kelimutu Crater Lakes Ecolodge.